 - Prof. Sean E. Nork, M.D.
 Professor & Trauma Section Chief, Orthopedic Trauma Surgery Clinic at Harborview Medical Center, University of Washington, USADr.
 Nork's clinical interests include orthopaedic traumatology, non-union fractures, periarticular fractures and pilon fractures.
 He is the Chief of Orthopaedic Trauma at Harborview Medical Center and the University of Washington where he has worked for over 20 years.
 Dr. Nork has published more than 80 peer-reviewed scientific articles and presented at numerous medical meetings.

 - PROF. TIMOTHY WITHAM, M.D.
 Professor of Neurosurgery and Orthopaedic Surgery & Director, The Johns Hopkins Neurosurgery Spinal Fusion laboratory, The Johns Hopkins University, USADr.
 Witham specializes in spinal deformity and degenerative diseases of the spine.
 He has been a leader in the field of Augmented Reality guided spinal surgery.
 He has published over 250 peer reviewed scientific manuscripts, has lectured nationally and internationally, has authored multiple book chapters and sits on the editorial review boards for several journals.

 Revolutionize orthopaedic surgery together with us!

-Do you enjoy working for a dynamic startup in an environment that values creativity, curiosity, and critical thinking?
-We are looking for future team members to expand our teams in machine learning, software development, as well as IT security.
+- Do you enjoy working for a dynamic startup in an environment that values creativity, curiosity, and critical thinking?
+In order to support our development of disruptive AI-based navigation for the future of orthopaedic surgery, we are looking for:

 If that sounds like you and you’d like to apply or just find out more, please contact us at email@example.com